sccfnad/Sparse-convolutional-coding-for-neuronal-assembly-detection/README.txt

     *.png picture for each file

 Final_Motifs:
-	final_motifs.h5  : this file contains the final motifs after the motifs that appeared in different runs in one sheet and in a group called 'candidates' one finds all the remaining representatives of each ensemble, from which the final motifs were computed by taking the minimal spike values activities.h5   : temporal occurrence of each motif in the original data Evaluation.txt  : a file with all parameters
+	final_motif.h5  : this file contains the final motifs after the non-parametric significance tests in one sheet and in a group called 'candidates' one finds all the remaining representatives of each ensemble, from which the final motifs were computed by taking the minimal spike values activities.h5   : temporal occurrence of each motif in the original data Evaluation.txt  : a file with all parameters